Hacking Chinese

 No learning solution is perfect and Skritter is no exception.
 While Skritter does handle character writing satisfactorily, here are some downsides or areas where I think there’s room for improvement:

-• Better handling of other standards for pronunciation – Skritter does a good job with traditional characters, but it can’t handle most differences in pronunciation.
-Only one pronunciation is available for polysyllabic words, so Skritter will insist on xīngqī for 星期, “week”, even if the standard Taiwan pronunciation is xīngqí.
-This is unlikely to cause trouble for more advanced learners, but can be confusing for beginners.
+• Better handling of other standards for pronunciation – Skritter does a decent job with traditional characters, but it can’t handle most differences in pronunciation.
+Only one pronunciation is available for polysyllabic words (monosyllabic characters can have more than one pronunciation), so Skritter will insist on xīngqī for 星期, “week”, even if the standard Taiwan pronunciation is xīngqí.
+The same goes for words that are simply pronounced differently, such as 垃圾, which is pronounced lājī in mainland standard and lèsè in Taiwan.

-Skritter 2021: What’s new?
+Skritter 2023: What’s new?

 New features: